| | | |

 How long can I store leftovers?

-Leftovers can be stored in the refrigerator for up to three days.
-Reheat in the oven for the best texture.
+Leftovers are good in the fridge for up to three days, just reheat in the oven for the best result… trust me!

 What vegetables can I add to the bake?